siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u=\frac{E}{V}.
 $$

-Two separate equal pulses therefore carry total energy $2E$ across total occupied extent $2V$.
+Here the overlapping objects are not two unrelated infinite waves.
+They are two equal closed portions of flow.
+Two separate equal closures therefore carry total energy $2E$ across total occupied extent $2V$.
 Under exact coherent in-phase overlap, those two occupied extents are no longer separate.
-They are realized as one common occupied region.
+The same closed flow is now realized on one common occupied extent rather than on two distinct ones.

 The cleanest bookkeeping is therefore immediate: what had previously occupied two equal extents is now realized on one common extent $V$.
 Before any further